 In a high availability environment, all nodes must serve the same set of Active Directories, users, authentication methods, etc. The most direct method to accomplish this is to promote the Identity Provider to the cluster by setting the load balancer host as the Identity Provider host.
 With this configuration, all authentication requests are directed to the load balancer, which forwards the request to either connector as appropriate.

-For more information about configuring Directories Management for high availability, see Configuring vRealize Automation.
+For more information about configuring Directories Management for high availability, see Configure Directories Management for High Availability.

 Infrastructure Web Server